yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/security/enable-encryption-in-transit.md

 The certificates must adhere to the following criteria:

-- Be in the `.crt` format and the private key must be in the `.pem` format.
+- Be stored in a `.crt` file, with both the certificate and the private key being in the PEM format.

   If your certificates and keys are stored in the PKCS12 format, you can [convert them to the PEM format](#convert-certificates-and-keys-from-pkcs12-to-pem-format).